 (Warning: Explicit Content)

 This song is from his 1996 album, Emancipation, which is the first album he released independently with his label, NPG Records.
-This album was somewhat of a celebration of his new found freedom, and it includes 36 songs—separated into 3 discs.
+This album was somewhat of a celebration of his newfound freedom, and it includes 36 songs—separated into 3 discs.
 In this song and video, he addresses the situation with him and Warner Bros., the fact that “Prince” is killed off and mourned, and how “The Artist” is free to make his own lane.
 This is my favorite Prince album of this era, and it was so hard to find.
 In 2017, I finally found a copy of this album on eBay at a really low price, compared to how costly it was after his death.
 More songs that I love from this album are “Jam Of The Year,” “Right Back Here In My Arms,” “Emale,” “Somebody’s Somebody,” and “Mr. Happy.”

 4. Come On – New Power Generation

 This rare video and song come from New Power Generation’s 1998 album, NewPower Soul.
 Although Prince’s name or symbol wasn’t credited to this album, it is technically his album that is rarely mentioned.
 When I first heard this song, I loved it because it’s very groovy.
 The video is also humorous and authentic.
-Hopefully in the future, this video will be officially released so it will always stay on YouTube, but for now, watch it and dance to it.
+Hopefully, in the future, this video will be officially released so it will always stay on YouTube, but for now, watch it and dance to it.
 Another song that I love from this album is “The One.”

 5. The Greatest Romance Ever Been Sold – “The Artist”

 Last, but not least, this song is from his 1999 album, Rave Un2 The Joy Fantastic.
-This album is very different and is somewhat of a transition since he decided to go back to his original name just a year later when his contract to Warner Bros ended.
+This album is very different and is somewhat of a transition since he decided to go back to his original name just a year later when his contract with Warner Bros ended.
 I enjoy some of the songs on the album like “Beautiful Strange,” “Hot Wit U,” “Man’O’War,” “Silly Game,” and “Strange, But True.”

-I wanted to write about Prince because he’s a great example for creatives who don’t want to be labeled or have their art being controlled by other people.
+I wanted to write about Prince because he’s an excellent example for creatives who don’t want to be labeled or have their art controlled by other people.
 He basically started a movement of independent artists creating labels, making their own rules, and having the freedom to experiment.
 This image of him is not being talked about as much as it should be, and a huge part of his legacy is the moment he decided to separate himself from the ego, commercial success, and widespread image of Prince.
 He took a necessary and revolutionary risk, and I will forever admire him for that.
 Rest easy Mr. Nelson.

 Happy Prince Day.